 • The PCN program contracted with a licensed chemical applicator to fumigate five PCN-infested fields (approximately 454 acres) with the nematicide Telone II® (1,3-dichloropropene) in August and September 2022.
 Soil samples were collected from the fields following fumigation and will be analyzed in the laboratory to determine fumigation effectiveness against encysted nematode eggs.
-Results are expected by March 2023.
+The results of one field are expected by June 2023.